Nalipas/Horiseon-Social-Solution-Services/README.md

 The Module 1 Challenge was due on Thursday, April 4th.

-Included in this repository is a copy of the directory where the challege was hosted, and in the root folder is the completed assignment, along with the necessary assets and files.
+Included in this repository is a copy of the directory where the challenge was hosted, and in the root folder is the completed assignment, along with the necessary assets and files.

 ## Getting Started